ux-at-icfnext/cwig/pages/patterns/date-range-picker.md

 description: "A date range picker helps users select a range between two dates."

 usa-link: https://designsystem.digital.gov/components/date-range-picker/
+specification: |
-specification: "When to use the date range picker component:
+    When to use the date range picker component:
-<br/><br/>
     Scheduling.
 When users need to schedule or record an event and benefit from the context of a calendar.
-<br/><br/>
     When the day of the week is important.
 When knowing the day of the week helps users choose a specific date."